TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 of interesting things they found and collaborating on documents with people and posting stuff they’d done or wanted to share.

-Editing a web page was as easy as clicking on it—you could just switch into editing mode and select and correct typos right on the page, just like in a word processor.
+Editing a web page was as easy as clicking on it — you could just switch into editing mode and select and correct typos right on the page, just like in a word processor.
 (You’d hit save and it would automatically upload them to the server.)
 You could create new pages just by opening a new window and instead of